Tanvi-19/Data-Visualization/README.md

 # Call Center Trends Analysis Report
-I joined a virtual internship at PwC, were my major role is to create interactive reports using Power BI.
+I joined a virtual internship at PwC, where my major role is to create interactive reports using Power BI.

 Here is my First Task -